Objecting to Planning Applications Affecting Pubs

 (j) Does the application comply with relevant planning and pub protection policies?
 Making reference to specific policies helps to make a stronger case, eg. the minimum period a pub must be marketed as a pub under the council’s pub protection policies and and whether sufficient evidence this has been complied with.

-(k) If plans for demolition include A4 pub use there is usually no guarantee that a pub will ever re-open in the premises.
+(k) If plans for demolition include pub use in the proposed new development there is usually no guarantee that a pub will ever re-open in the new premises.

 3. Formulate & Submit Your Response